ElektraInitiative/libelektra/doc/decisions/STEPS.md

 > The alternatives are clear if all reviewers understand the given alternatives and no reviewer can come up with better alternatives.
 > The solution space is clear.
-> I.e. the trade-offs, combinations and pros/cons of the considered alternatives are explored.
+> I.e. the trade-offs, combinations and pros/cons of the solutions are explored.
-> Decision author and reviewers are satisfied that every useful considered alternative is present in the decision.
+> Decision author and reviewers are satisfied that every useful solution is present in the decision.

 ## In Review